- Who We Are

 Participating companies will not pressure students into accepting exploding offers.
 The Center for Work and Service defines exploding offers as those that require a student to reply within an unusually short period of time (usually a day) or face having the offer rescinded.
 Wellesley College further sets the following guidelines:

-- Seniors: Students who receive an offer for a full-time position during the fall semester have until the end of the first week of December to respond with a decision.
+- Seniors: Students who receive an offer for a full-time position during the fall semester or through junior summer internships have until the end of the first week of December to respond with a decision.
 Students who receive an offer for a full-time position during the spring semester have until the end of the third week of April to respond with a decision.

 - Juniors: Students who receive a summer internship offer have up to one month from the date of offer to respond with a decision.